makeusabrew/decking/README.md

 See [nodeflakes/decking.json](https://github.com/makeusabrew/nodeflakes/blob/master/decking.json)
 for a *very* rough example!

+## Installation

+Don't yet - decking is too unstable at the moment.

 ## Methods

 None of the below are fully implemented yet, but they're the rough